 Arrival to Chile:

-Volunteers are asked to arrive to Santiago on the Saturday or Sunday before their volunteer service begins.
+Volunteers are asked to arrive to Santiago on the Saturday before their volunteer service begins.
 For those who do so, the National Volunteer Center will provide a shuttle transfer from the airport to the designated accommodations.
 Specific information about the transfer, including the company and reservation code, as well as information regarding accommodations for the week of orientation will be provided via e-mail, exactly one week before the start date of orientation.
 Accommodations will be available for volunteers starting on the night of their arrival, provided that they arrive within the suggested period.
 Volunteers arriving in Chile more than two days before orientation will be responsible for all aspects of their arrival and stay in Chile until the Saturday before orientation, at which time their Program-sponsored accommodations will be available to them.
 It is discouraged to arrive more than a week before the start date of a given volunteer service begins, as this will risk complications in their visa registration process.
 Please consult with the National Volunteer Center regarding questions about arrival in Chile.

 Volunteer Orientation Week:

 Volunteers with the English Opens Doors Program come from a variety of backgrounds.
 Some have extensive teaching experience, some have never taught before, and others fall somewhere in between.
 The National Volunteer Center has found that regardless of a volunteer’s background, the most successful volunteers are those who come to Chile ready to dedicate themselves to their students, and who arrive open to learning about what it takes to be a successful volunteer in the Chilean classroom.